bettiah/transform/readme.md

 ## Getting started

-- I use the latest node 10, but 8.0+ outght to work
+- The latest Node 10 is used for development, but 8.0+ outght to work

 - Redis 5.0 rc needs to be runnning: `brew install redis --HEAD`